 5. The Menorah Design

 The Menorah that was historically recreated was based on the Arch of Titus relief.
-It serves as the official symbol of Israel (originally designed by the Shamir brothers – thanks Sammy Davidi) and was most recently used as the model for a restoration project by the Temple Institute.
+It serves as the official symbol of Israel (originally designed by the Shamir brothers – thanks Joey Weisberger) and was most recently used as the model for a restoration project by the Temple Institute.
 Only one problem: the base isn’t the same base as in the actual Temple.
 If anything the base was more like a tripod.

 You might say “so what?”
 The reality is it’s a problem because by looking at the base at the Arch of Titus relief, you will notice pagan symbols on it.
 Apparently the Romans, in their rush to pillage the temple of all artifacts, must have broken off the base and replaced it with their own, pagan symbols and all.
 This would lead someone looking at it as if the Menorah originally had pagan origins Gd forbid.

 Believe it or not, the Temple did not look anything like what’s been depicted in recent history.
 Should the temple ever be rebuilt according to how the modern model looks, it would collapse as the sheer weight of the stone would not be able to support it.
 The actual structure was more triangular with an arch in the middle – with a beam across the top-center – to best support such weight.
 I once read a detailed article on this from Mishpacha magazine a number of months ago – in the Kolmus section of the December 17, 2014 issue.

 The pictured temple will never be rebuilt because we simply cannot afford to have another destroyed temple – this time in the hands of Jews!

 The “red bendel” is marketed around the Kotel by old women for 5 NIS as a kabbalastic way to protect one from Ayin Hara (the evil eye).
 Their claim was that it was wrapped around Kever Rachel.
 The only problem is that it’s forbidden to wear it.